thomasjiangcy/saproject/docs/proposal.md

 * Number of days in Singapore (1 day = 16 hours)
 * Preferences (Min.
 5, the more the better)
 * Instead of preferences, we could also ask the user to type a few words to describe what they are looking for instead?
+* Where they will be staying (the closest Venue to the accomodation will be selected as the starting point)

 The engine will sieve out places of interest and F&B outlets (collectively known as Venues) based on various metrics such as ratings, sentiment analysis of comments, as well as proximity between locations (Shortest Path Problem between each location).